⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Sales (TTM) | 0.20 | Compares a company's stock price to its revenue per share over the past twelve months, often used for companies with volatile or negative earnings. |
+| Price/Sales (TTM) | 0.20 | The trailing twelve-month Price-to-Sales ratio compares a company's stock price to its revenue per share, often used for companies with inconsistent or negative earnings. |

-| Price/Book (MRQ) | 1.18 | Measures how much investors are willing to pay for each dollar of book value, indicating premium valuation relative to net assets. |
+| Price/Book (MRQ) | 1.19 | The most recent quarter Price-to-Book ratio evaluates how much investors are willing to pay for each dollar of a company's book value, indicating how the market values the company's net assets. |